You Shall Be My Witnesses

-In May I was called to serve on jury duty a Federal Circuit Court.
-Unlike the other two times I have been called to jury duty, on this particular occasion I was actually called to to serve on a jury to hear a case.
+I’ve had jury duty on several occasions.
+The last time I was called to serve on jury duty – at Federal Circuit Court in Greeneville, TN, the experience was different.
+Unlike other times I’ve been called but not chosen, on this particular occasion I was actually called to to sit on a jury to hear a case.

 One by one witnesses were called to the stand to give testimony.
 Even in an ever-increasing secular society, each witness, upon taking the stand, was asked and responded affirmatively to the question, “Do you swear to tell the truth, the whole truth, and nothing but the truth, so help you God?”

-The two-day case was a fascinating experience, as witness after witness strolled up to the stand to give their ‘account’ from their unique perspective as to the events and circumstances in question.
+The two-day case was a fascinating experience, as witness after witness strolled up to the stand to give their account from their unique perspective regarding the events and circumstances in question.

 As followers of Jesus, one of the foundational responsibilities of our Christian life is to be a witness.
 Just before ascending to heaven, Jesus’ last words to His disciples were both instructional and inspirational: